goutham-kuncham/ShotsNewsApp/README.md

 # Shots
-Shots is a real-time learning and news android application designed exclusively for organizations.
+Shots offers informal and micro learning solutions for businesses.
+With a $140+ billion global L&D spending - businesses are channeling their efforts to acquire formal learning solutions to stay ahead in this fast-changing world.
+But today’s busy employees need much more - continuous and quick learning solutions to boost their fast-moving professional careers.
+That’s where Shots comes into play - by offering an informal learning platform tailor-made for the new-generation workforce.
+“Alongside formal learning, we want our solution to help employees keep themselves updated on daily basis.”
+So, based on saas model; we built “Kaas” - Knowledge as a service.

 With shots the employees can get real-time customized news/updates about the cutting edge technologies.
 There is aslo dedicated learning arena where people can learn and improve their technical and personal skills with fun and rewards.